-The following common development activities were identified using FIM survey data for Shuswap, Little Shuswap and Mara lakes:
+The following common development activities were identified using FIM survey data for Mabel Lake

 - Aquatic Vegetation Removal

 - Dredging, Infilling and Beach Creation

 - Erosion Control and Foreshore Sediment Control Structures

 - Boat Launches

 - Buoys

 - Docks

 - Marinas

 - Water Withdrawal and Use

 - Construction of Pile-supported Structures below the High Water Mark

-Land development within 30 metres of the High Water Mark
+- Land development within 30 metres of the High Water Mark

-These activities were observed across a wide range of areas and scale.
-To address the diversity of observations, these activities were sub-categorized by location (e.g. above vs. below the lake high water mark), scale (e.g. single family residential vs. commercial, industrial, strata or multi-family), whether they involved new works or maintenance of existing works and other factors related to the level of risk that could cause different design and assessment standards to be applied (see Table 1).
+The character and extent of these activities varied widely on Mabel Lake, as has been the case for other inventoried lakes of the Okanagan and Shuswap watersheds.
+To address the diversity of observations, these activities were sub-categorized by location (e.g. above vs. below the lake high water mark), scale (e.g. single family residential vs. commercial, industrial, strata or multi-family), whether they involved new works or maintenance of existing works and other factors related to the level of risk posed to fish habitat or to design and assessment standards that could be applied to new or replacement works (see Table 1).

 An assessment of the relative risk posed by each common development activity to fish habitat in each shoreline vulnerability zone was initially completed by Ecoscape Environmental Consultants Ltd. and was based upon similar assessments of risks in other lakes (e.g., Moyie and Monroe and Windermere).
-The initial risk ratings were refined in a 29 January 2010 workshop attended by DFO BCI HMP and Ministry of Environment Thompson and Okanagan Region, Ecosystems Section, staff responsible for development-related fish habitat assessments on the Shuswap Lake system.
+The initial risk ratings were refined in a 29 January 2010 workshop attended by DFO BCI HMP and Ministry of Environment (now BC MFLNRO) Thompson and Okanagan Region, Ecosystems Section, staff responsible for development-related fish habitat assessments on the Shuswap Lake system.
 Activity risk ratings range from Low to Very High and vary depending upon the activity or habitat value present.
-As mentioned above, the risks to fish habitat are directly related to the habitat value present and therefore land use impact risk ratings increase from areas of Very Low to Very High shoreline vulnerability and reach their maximum in known char or sockeye spawning habitat (see Table 1).
+As mentioned above, the risks to fish habitat are directly related to the habitat value present and therefore land use impact risk ratings increase from areas of Very Low to Very High shoreline vulnerability and reach their maximum in known sockeye spawning habitat (see Table 1).

-Minor changes to the 29 January 2010 activity risk ratings were made by DFO BCI HMP staff to limit differences in activity risk between adjacent shoreline vulnerability categories for the same development activity to one rank (see Table 1).
-For example, as "Placing mooring buoys (helical screw anchors only)" poses Moderate risk to fish habitat in a shoreline segment with an AHI rank of High, it could only increase to High risk in a shoreline segment with an AHI rank of Very High.
+Minor changes to the 29 January 2010 activity risk ratings were made by DFO BCI HMP staff to limit increases in activity risk between adjacent shoreline vulnerability categories in Table 1 to one rank.
+For example, if a development activity posed Moderate risk to fish habitat in a shoreline segment with an AHI rank of Moderate, then it could only increase to High risk in a shoreline segment with an AHI rank of High.